hmrubai/leave-ms-frontend-angular/README.md

-## LANTA Service Limited - Frontend
+## Leave Management System

-This application will be use as an accounting system for Lanta Services Limited.
-This application will be used to maintain the budget, receiving cash by bank, distribution of money according to the budget.
+This application will be use as a frontend application of Leave Management System.

 ## Contributor